briancpark/csc561/README.md

 # CSC 561

-This is my repo for CSC 561: Computer Graphics.
+This is my repo for CSC 561: Principles of Computer Graphics.